Thursday, July 24, 2014

-Likes it has becomes likes a Dino-tradition on this most historic of historic Dino-day to revisit a stunnin' retellin' of what happened on that last night Martin and Lewis took the stage at the Copacabana....truly some deeply heart-felt insights 'bout our Dino and Jerry's last gig together shared at the blog "Frontier Net."
+Likes it has becomes likes a tradition on this most historic of historic Dino-day to revisit a stunnin' retellin' of what happened on that last night Martin and Lewis took the stage at the Copacabana....truly some deeply heart-felt insights 'bout our Dino and Mr. Lewis' last gig together shared at the blog "Frontier Net."

-From the writings "The Copacabana, An Illustrated History" by Kristin Baggleaar comes some deeply deeply devoted details of our Dino and Jerry's swan song.
+From the writings "The Copacabana, An Illustrated History" by Kristin Baggleaar comes some deeply deeply devoted details of our Dino and Mr. Lewis' swan song.
 So, sit back and reflect on the meanin's of likes this most bitter-sweet day in all of Dino-history.

-Likes as I often do on this day, 'gain likes gotta 'fess up pallies, likes for years I had zip, zero, nadda appreciato for Jerry Lewis whatsoever, and felt that the split-up was exactly what Lewis deserved.
-But, ever since readin' Jerry's tome "Dean and Me: A Love Story," I have grown in my understandin' and appreciato of just how much Mr. Lewis loved, and still loves our most beloved Dino!
+Likes as we often do on this day, 'gain likes gotta 'fess up pallies, likes for years we had zip, zero, nadda appreciato for Mr. Jerry Lewis whatsoever, and felt that the split-up was exactly what Lewis deserved.
+But, ever since readin' Lewis' tome "Dean and Me: A Love Story," we have grown in our understandin' and appreciato of just how much Mr. Lewis loved, and still loves our most beloved Dino!

-Anyway, on this special Dino-day in Dino-history we remember the legacy that our Dino and the Jerry had together, and see this endin' as a hugely important new beginnin' for our most beloved Dino.
+Anyway, on this special Dino-day in Dino-history we remember the legacy that our Dino and Mr. Lewis had together, and see this endin' as a hugely important new beginnin' for our most beloved Dino.
 Dino-rememberin', DMP

 An Illustrated History by Kristin Baggelaar

 By summer 1956, Dean Martin and Jerry Lewis officially announced that they were breaking up as a team; however, together they were committed to one last engagement at the Copacabana.
 Perhaps because it was the last time they would ever work together, Martin and Lewis' final two-week stand at the Copa did a record-breaking business.